mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 Current repository limitations matter when setting this up:

-- the V2 analysis scripts still assume their own `paper_v2_configs/data/` location in several places, so a custom wrapper, configurable data-root option, or link into one of the standard source directories is required; and
+- the V2 RDF scripts still assume their own `paper_v2_configs/data/` location;
+  use the runner's `--output-root` option or link the custom results into one of the standard source directories; and
 - `get_normalized_VDOS.py` imports VDOS batch/normalization helper modules and a
   `vdos_settings_mlip.csv` file that are not currently present in the V2 tree.
   Those components must be restored before the complete VDOS stage can run; and